 - Berkeley PhD Consulting Club – holds regular events to help with the job search, including preparing for the “case interview” style used by consulting firms.

 - Science article, “The Science Careers guide to consulting careers for Ph.D. scientists”

 - IGotAnOffer article, “How to transition from PhD to consulting?” – a good overview of the field (note: not an endorsement of the case prep/coaching offered by the site)

 - Many of the biggest management consulting firms recruit advanced degree candidates: look for specific recruiting programs such as those of Bain & Company, BCG, Deloitte, EY, McKinsey & Company (there are many others; to see which companies recruit at Berkeley, use Handshake)

-- There are a range of large and small companies that specialize in Life Sciences consulting, for example: Clearview Healthcare Partners, DNA Bridges, Kantar Health, LEK Consulting and Navigant Consulting.
+- There are a range of large and small companies that specialize in Life Sciences consulting, for example: Clearview Healthcare Partners, DNA Bridges, Cerner Enviza, LEK Consulting and Guidehouse.
 You can research companies using websites such as Vault (use the Career Center subscription)